-You might be surprised by the range of opportunities available from helping children learn to read and keeping an elderly person company, through to helping to preserve the planet by taking part in a community clean-up event.
+You might be surprised by the range of opportunities available, from helping children learn to read and keeping an elderly person company, to helping to preserve the planet by taking part in a community clean-up event.

 It’s not uncommon to start to feel negative if you spend a lot of time with people who can never find a silver lining, or who don’t appreciate the positive things in life.
 This is not to say that you should simply remove people like this from your life altogether, but try to give more of your free time to people who make you feel good and uplifted, and less time to people who just want to dwell on the negatives – chances are you’ll feel better for it!

-Whilst the tips in this article should hopefully help to make you feel more positive about your job search, if you’re feeling particularly low, then it’s a good idea to let someone know; whether it be a friend or family member, a doctor or counselor or a charity like the Samaritans or the Silver Line.
+While the tips in this article should hopefully help to make you feel more positive about your job search, if you’re feeling particularly low, then it’s a good idea to let someone know; whether it be a friend or family member, a doctor, a counsellor, or a charity like the Samaritans or the Silver Line.

-By staying positive, looking after yourself and taking small steps each day to help create the conditions for job hunting success, you will be happier on the journey and ultimately more likely to find your next job sooner rather than later.
+By staying positive, looking after yourself, and taking small steps each day to help create the conditions for job hunting success, you’ll be happier on the journey and ultimately more likely to find your next job sooner rather than later.